MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P9-Physics-Part-1/content.md

 /* Set mass, needs to be heavy enough to hit the penguin with solid force */ catapultArmBody.mass = 0.5
 >
-/* No need for gravity otherwise the arm will fall over */ catapultArmBody.affectedByGravity = true
+/* Apply gravity to catapultArm */
+catapultArmBody.affectedByGravity = true
 >
 /* Improves physics collision handling of fast moving objects */